Vuetify comes with a 12 point grid system built using flexbox.

 Columns will automatically take up an equal amount of space within their parent container.
 This can be modified using the cols prop.
 You can also utilize the sm, md, lg, and xl props to further define how the column will be sized in different viewport sizes.

-Change the horizontal alignment of flex items and their parents using the justify and justify-self properties.
+Change the horizontal alignment of flex items using the justify property.

 You can remove the negative margins from